 Assistive Listening Devices

-They are often used in crowded situations where it can be hard for an individual with hearing difficulties to distinguish between background noise and the sound of a speaker.
+Our assistive listening devices are often used to enhance hearing in crowed places such as churches, theatres and lecture halls, where it can be hard for an individual with hearing difficulties to distinguish between background noise and the sound of a speaker.

-Hearing aids may be good for processing and amplifying sound, however sometimes the sound is already too distorted by all the background noise by the time it reaches the listener.
-This is when the use of Clear Audio assistive listening devices may be required.
+Hearing aids are great for processing and amplifying sound, however sometimes the sound can already too distorted by all the background noise by the time it reaches the listener.
+This is when the use of one of the Clear Audio assistive listening devices can help the user greatly.

 Types of assisted listening devices

 There are many different types of ALD’s (assisted listening devices).
 We offer a wide range of devices that work in conjunction with, or instead of a hearing aid, in order to produce a higher clarity of sound.
 Typically, our assisted listening devices can be broken down into 2 main categories, which are described as follows:

 Clear Audio Loop devices use electro-magnet fields to transmit sound via a telecoil circuit.
 Individuals wearing telecoil equipped hearing aids can pick up the signal directly through their hearing aid, however, those without telecoil enabled hearing aids can still receive sound through the use of a special receiver and headphones.